CommunityForge/www/_volunteer_photos/volunteer_photo_5.md

 ---
-image_path: /assets/img/volunteers/volunteers_bbq.JPG
+image_path: /assets/img/volunteers/volunteers_floors.jpg
-title: Ira Cambric went beyond being an amazing dance instructor and helped us out at our annual BBQ in August.
+title: We rely on volunteers to help make Johnston beautiful.
+Thanks to Kurt and Mike for putting in the kitchenette floor!
 ---